-When Sarah first came to Kisharon’s Day Support Service she found it very difficult to use her voice to say what she was thinking or wanted.
-Together our support team sat with Sarah and her parents to discuss what we could do to help her and what she would like to do.
+When Sarah first came to Kisharon Adult Opportunities, she found it very difficult to use her voice to say what she was thinking or wanted.
+With our person-centred approach, the support team sat with Sarah and her parents to discuss what we could do to help her and what she would like to do.

 Now Sarah’s confidence has grown and with her new method of expression she enjoys going to the shops with her picture cards and buys ingredients to make her own food with help from a support worker.

 Sarah can now cook her own lunch and is able to use her voice to say what goes into the food she makes.
 Now every week Sarah and her new group of friends cook and enjoy a lunch with their support workers on hand to give help where needed.